apache/trafficcontrol/docs/source/admin/traffic_stats.rst

 #.
 Once you have the graph the way you want it, click the :guilabel:`Save Dashboard` button at the top
 #.
 You should now have a new saved graph

-In order for Traffic Portal users to see Grafana graphs, Grafana will need to allow anonymous access.
-Information on how to configure anonymous access can be found on the configuration page of the `Grafana Website  <http://docs.grafana.org/installation/configuration/#authanonymous>`_.

-Traffic Portal uses custom dashboards to display information about individual :term:`Delivery Services` or :term:`Cache Groups`.
-In order for the custom graphs to display correctly, the Javascript files in :atc-file:`traffic_stats/grafana/`  need to be in the :file:`/usr/share/grafana/public/dashboards/` directory on the Grafana server.
+Grafana uses Grafana Scenes to display information about individual :term:`Delivery Services` or :term:`Cache Groups`.
+In order for the custom graphs to display correctly, the built files of :atc-file:`traffic_stats/trafficcontrol-scenes/`  need to be placed in the :file:`/var/lib/grafana/plugins/trafficcontrol-scenes-app` directory on the Grafana server.
 If your Grafana server is the same as your Traffic Stats server the RPM install process will take care of putting the files in place.
 If your Grafana server is different from your Traffic Stats server, you will need to manually copy the files to the correct directory.

+To view dynamic dashboards from Grafana Scenes, visit: ``https://grafanaHost/a/trafficcontrol-scenes-app``

-.. seealso:: More information on custom scripted graphs can be found in the `scripted dashboards <http://docs.grafana.org/reference/scripting/>`_ section of the Grafana documentation.
+.. seealso:: More information on Grafana Scenes can be found in the `blog post <https://grafana.com/blog/2023/09/12/grafana-scenes-is-generally-available-start-building-highly-interactive-apps-today/>`_ of Grafana.

 Configuring Traffic Portal for Traffic Stats
 --------------------------------------------